-Garden cocktails with herbs you can grow in pots or beds.
-Use basil, thyme, mint, rosemary, and lemon balm in summer drinks.
+Garden cocktails with herbs you can grow: basil, thyme, mint, rosemary, and lemon balm.
+Pitcher recipes and spritzes built from plants already in your yard.

 The best garden cocktails start before you open a bottle.
 They start with the herbs growing closest to the kitchen door.